aarsakian/MFTExtractor/README.md

-Using this tool you can explore $MFT and its attributes.
-You can selectively extract information about an entry or a range of entries.
-In addition, you can export the contents of the file if you have mounted the evidence and provide its physical drive order and partition number by using the respective parameters.
+Using this tool you can explore ~~$MFT~~ NTFS and its file system attributes.
+You can selectively extract filesystem information of record  or for a range of records.
+In addition, you can export the contents of files.

+Exporting files can be achieved either by mounting the evidence and providing its physical drive order and partition number or by using the acquired forensic image (Expert Witness Format).

+#### Examples #####
-**New**  you can now explore $MFT by providing physicalDrive and partitionNumber e.g. -physicalDrive 0 -partitionNumber 1 translates to \\\\.\\PHYSICALDRIVE0 D drive.
+**New**  you can now explore NTFS by providing physical drive number and partition number e.g. *-physicaldrive 0 -partition 1* translates to \\\\.\\PHYSICALDRIVE0 D drive respectively,

+or by using as input an expert witness format image e.g. *-evidence path_to_evidence -partition 1*.

 Usage information  type: MFTExtractor  -h